-The Board has not conducted an annual assessment of the effectiveness of the Board as a whole, of its Audit Committee, of its individual directors and of its Chief Executive Officer who is a member.
-This is a new requirement established in 2007 and the Board will initiate the necessary steps to comply in 2008.
+The Board has not conducted an annual assessment of the effectiveness of the Board as a whole, of its Audit Committee and of its individual directors.
+This is a new requirement established in 2007 and the Board will initiate the necessary steps to comply in 2009.
 XI Services of the Company Secretary